 Otherwise, it costs £4.99 per month, with a 30-day free trial.

 While you can usually find a few Disney films and shows dotted across other streaming platforms, there's only one place to get guaranteed access to almost all of them: DisneyLife.
+(So long as you're in the UK at least - the US release is still pending).

 Designed for kids (both big and little) it includes classic Disney animations, modern Pixar favourites, and a selection of shows from the Disney Channel, Disney Junior, and Disney XD - as well as letting you watch those three channels live.